LisaHackett97/fun-space-quiz/README.md

 - Expected: Will open over game when 5 questions are answered correctly.
 Will display a message to the user and gives user three options.
 Play again: when clicked will start a new game.
 Learn more: brings user to the learn more page and See your journey: closed modal and allows user to view game images on display area Clicking outside the modal content closes modal.
 - Testing: Click 5 correct answers.
 Check modal displays, Click all 3 options to check they bring user to expected area. click outside modal to close.
 - Result:  working as expected.
 Modal and buttons displaying.
 Click on buttons does the expcted actions.
-My mentor suggested that after clicking on the see your journey button, user should not see the question area.
+My mentor suggested that after clic\king on the see your journey button, user should not see the question area.
 It could be confusing user experience as they may think a new game has started.

 I updated the javascript to hide the question area and new question button when see your journey is clicked.
-I add event listeneers to the new Game button on the game page to unhide question area.
+I add event listeners to the new Game button on the game page to unhide question area.
 Retested by walking through the same clicks. ie click See your journey, and it hides the questions, then click new game, new game set up and questions are now visible

 #### Learn More-Page